 Midwest Engineered Systems can design and manufacture automated tandem welding systems with multiple welding technologies.
-With the variety of welding processes available today, each has their own relative strengths and weakness depending on the welding application needs.
-At MWES, we use a variety of industry leading technology, equipment and techniques to integrate into systems to bring out the best of those processes.
+With the variety of welding processes available today, each has its own relative strengths and weaknesses depending on the welding application needs.
+At MWES, we use a variety of industry-leading technology, equipment and techniques to integrate into systems to bring out the best of those processes.

 The tandem welding process consists of two electronically isolated wires, two separate power sources and two feed units.
 This means that the wires can operate independently, allowing for respectively different current levels, i.e., pulsed or continuous operating modes or different wire diameters.
 Usually, the weld occurs with the two wires along the joint line, but the torch can be rotated around the joint.

 Automated tandem welding is capable of depositing much more metal at a much faster pace than what is possible for traditional single-wire welding, even when it is automated.
 The increased productivity and other benefits from this automated welding process have led to several different reasons to adopt the technology, including:

 - Increasing the overall profitability of already-installed automation systems.

 - Decrease the payback periods that are linked to newer automated welding solutions.

 - Justifying the costs of adopting, using and maintaining automated equipment.

 Automated welding robots must work with a weave pattern to properly read each side of the weld joint.
 Joints and materials that are similar to sheet metal cannot realistically be put through the tandem welding process successfully.
 For those materials, it’s better to consider laser tracking or an alternative automated process.